lakipop/Java-Foundation/README.md

 ### Using an IDE

 1. **IntelliJ IDEA:**
-   - File → Open → Select `Java-Foundation-Complete` folder
+   - File → Open → Select `Java-Foundation` folder
    - Right-click on any .java file → Run

 2. **Eclipse:**